wilwal-abdi-dev/Wildlife_Tracker/README.md

 ## Support and contact details
-If you come across any problems you can reach me at: abdallah.abdul@student.moringaschool.com
+If you come across any problems you can reach me at:muhudin.ali@student.moringaschool.com

 ### License
 *This project is licensed under the terms of the MIT license.*